MatteoGioia/neuron/zettelkasten/University/Distributed Systems/DS III - Bitcoin.md

 - $h^{-1}$ is hard to compute
 - given $x$ and $h(x)$, a $y$ such that $h(x) = h(y)$ is hard to find

 Hash functions are mainly used for fingerprinting.
-Famous ones are for example MD5, SHA-1, $\ldots$
+Famous ones are for example MD5, SHA-1, etc $\ldots$

 Private and public key mechanism.
 Usually utilised in conjuction with hashes to produce signatures for messages.